There is always something interesting going on at

 Kam Wah Chung!

 In addition to supporting the regular museum tours and educational displays at the Interpretive Center, we also organize special events.
-We regularly participate in local events like the 62 Days Festival Celebration of the gold rush of 1862 and Families First Fun Day in the Park.
+We regularly participate in local events like the Spring Break Kids Passport to Fun, 62 Days Festival Celebration of the gold rush of 1862 and Families First Fun Day in the Park.

 At our annual membership meeting in June, we reviewed last years activities and talked about plans for next year.
 Don Merritt, our new curator, gave us some background on his experience and his ideas for how Kam Wah Chung might grow in the coming years.

 Kyle Cline was presented with the Carolyn Micnhimer Award for 2017.

 In the fall of 2017, a delegation of eight Chinese scholars from China, Taiwan and Hong Kong visited Kam Wah Chung to research the extensive herbal pharmacy and written records in the archives.

 Professor Zhao Zhongzhen led the group as part of an educational tour of historic sites pertaining to traditional Chinese medicine.
 The scholars were fascinated with the extent and condition of the collection, describing it as one of three in the world of highest quality and most usefulness for research.

 The visit was also an initial tour to prepare for an upcoming filming for a Discovery Channel segment on historical Chinese medicine sites.
 Zhao plans to begin filming at KWC in the fall of 2018.